rhubarbgroup/redis-cache/readme.txt

     Set to `false` to disable promotions for [Redis Cache Pro](https://wprediscache.com/).

-  * `WP_REDIS_DISABLE_METRICS` (default: _not set_)

-    Set to `false` to disable the collection of system metrics.
-No user data such as emails, names, IPs, browser, usage or behavioral data is collected.
-Just version numbers and anonymous configuration options to help make better development decisions.

 == Replication & Clustering ==

 To use Replication, Sharding or Clustering, make sure your server is running PHP7 or higher (HHVM is not supported) and you consulted the [Predis](https://github.com/nrk/predis) or [PhpRedis](https://github.com/phpredis/phpredis) documentation.